FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/select-vs-ifelse.md

 title: Conditions
 description: Understanding why if..else isn't possible with FHE and exploring the alternatives
 ---
+## Overview

-Writing code with Fully Homomorphic Encryption (FHE) introduces a fundamental shift in how we handle conditionals or branches in our code.
-As you already know, with FHE, we're operating on encrypted data.
-This means we can't use typical `if...else` branching structures, because we don't have visibility into the actual values we're comparing.
+Writing smart contracts with Fully Homomorphic Encryption (FHE) changes how we handle conditionals.
+Since all data is encrypted, we can’t use traditional `if...else` statements—there’s no way to view the values being compared.

+Moreover, conditionals in FHE must evaluate both branches simultaneously.
+This is similar to constant-time cryptographic programming, where branching can leak information through timing attacks—for example, if one path takes longer to execute, an observer could infer which condition was true.

+## Basic Usage
+To handle encrypted conditionals, Fhenix uses a concept called a selector—a function that takes an encrypted condition and two possible values, returning one based on the encrypted result.

-Instead, use the `select` function which works like a ternary operator (`condition ? "yes" : "no"`) but for encrypted values.
+In practice, this is done with the select function.
+It behaves like a ternary operator (condition ? a : b) but works entirely on encrypted data.

+For example, `FHE.select` takes the encrypted ebool returned by `gt`.
+If `isHigher` represents encrypted true, it returns a; otherwise, it returns b—all without revealing which path was taken.

-## Quick Example
+### Quick Start

 ```sol
 euint32 a = FHE.asEuint32(10);